 How Can I Hold a Community Flu Clinic?

 Churches, shelters, supermarkets, community centers, soup kitchens, and health clinics are all sites eligible for holding a Community Flu Clinic.
 To participates sites must complete and sign the Community Flu Campaign registration form, and attend an online Community Flu Clinic training.

 The site of flu clinic must be open to the community.
-Only uninsured adult residents of Philadelphia who are between the ages of 19 through 64 years of age may receive a dose of flu vaccine or the services to vaccinate campaign participants.
+Only uninsured adult residents of Philadelphia who are age 19 and older may receive a dose of flu vaccine or the services to vaccinate campaign participants.